SatishJaiswalOZ/Angular4/README.md

 To get ready for production:

-1. ng build --prod --aot
+1. npm run-script build

 2. npm install http-server -g

-3. Run production build using http-server ./dist
+3. Run production build using: http-server ./dist

 4. Hit http://127.0.0.1:8080/ OR the url provided in the terminal of http-server

-Note:
+Release Note:

-1. Dev environment for now is limited to Chrome browser only.
-Not yet tested on other browsers.
+1. For next version release: A static server routinely returns index.html when it receives a request for http://www.xyz.com/.
+But it rejects http://www.xyz.com/a/b and returns a 404 - Not Found error unless it is configured to return index.html instead.

+2. Supports Chrome browser only.

+3. UI sections: Airlines logo (image) & "Book this flight"(Button) is just for dummy so not operational.

+4. UI testing has been covered moderately (for POC only).

+5. Mock API is for internal usage only.

-2. Date picker has minor issue in responsive **
+6. Date picker has minor issue in responsive **

 KNOWN ISSUES IN EXTERNAL PLUGINS: